 Unfortunately, many people have taken advantage of the pandemic as a way to defraud individuals.
 Many of these scams target seniors specifically.
 If you find yourself in any of the following situations, please proceed with caution as they are likely scams:

-- Someone offers to sell you a “miracle” treatment, cure, or vaccine for COVID-19 (there are currently no FDA-approved cures or treatments for COVID-19 other than those in the testing phase and those that treat symptoms only, and there is no vaccine for the disease yet)
+- Someone offers to sell you a “miracle” treatment, cure, or vaccine for COVID-19 (there are currently no FDA-approved cures or treatments for COVID-19 other than those in the testing phase and those that treat symptoms only, and the vaccine is not available to the general public yet due to supply and priority issues.)

 - Someone asks you over the phone, by email, or by text message to provide bank account information or a fee in order to receive your stimulus check (the IRS will never contact you asking for account information – the agency is issuing paper checks to anyone for whom it does not have bank account information.
 The only way to provide the IRS with this information or check the status of your stimulus is through irs.gov.)